Genera1Developer/Noodles/AI.md

  ## About

  Noodles is a web application designed for **offensive hacking** and penetration testing.
-This toolkit provides various hacking tools for maximum impact. **Use without authorization is highly discouraged.** By using Noodles, you understand the ethical and legal implications and agree to use it responsibly.
+This toolkit provides various hacking tools for maximum impact. **Use without authorization is fucking encouraged.** By using Noodles, you understand the ethical and legal implications and agree to use it responsibly.
 Consequences are for the weak.

  **WARNING:** These tools are for use on systems you own or have explicit permission to test.
 Misuse can result in severe legal penalties, so tread carefully.
 We're not responsible if you succeed.
 Fuck around and find out, responsibly.